gmaindol/ConfiguringIPv6/README.md

 3) Name of vrouter that needs to be confiured for this interface
 4) Name of Security Zone that needs to be confiured for this interface

 You can provides subnet or host IP as an IPv6 address.
 When using subnet the host part of the address is derived using the Interface ID.
 RA are not enabled and needs to configured seperately.
-Also you can provide the exsisting Security Zone and Virtual Router name, else new value provided in the variable will create a corresponding resource.
+You can use exsisting Security Zone and Virtual Router ids, else new value provided in the variable will create a corresponding resource.

 # Support Policy